Pumpkin Pie Thumbprint Cookies

 Substitutions:

-• Pre-made pumpkin pie filling may be used to fill these cookies.
-Just omit adding anything to the pie filling and also remember that baking times may vary slightly.
+• Pre-made pumpkin pie filling may be used to fill these cookies instead of the homemade filling.
+Remember that baking times may vary slightly.

 Expert Tips: